PurpleBooth/purplebooth-co-uk-v2/content/post/Given-When-Then.md

 This sounds easy, but actually sometimes it can be quite hard.
 Imagine you're writing a bit of code that reads from a queue and writes to a database as part of a larger system.
 You want to write a BDD test for that behavior, but it doesn't have any obvious user output.
 A common error would be to query the database in order to check the database has the correct value in.

-Don't do it!
+Don't do it.
 You're testing an implementation detail.
 Test the behavior.

 Make the request through your application, rather than looking in the database.
 If the code that's reading from the queue and inserting into the database doesn't make any change to the behavior of your application, it doesn't need to exist.